 Therefore a combined application of electron microscopy and atom probe tomography to the same sample region gives a more complete structural analysis then using crystallographic atom probe tomography alone.

-Can we coupled also high resolution electron microscopy with atom probe tomography ?
+Can we couple even high resolution (atomic column resolution) electron microscopy with atom probe tomography ?

 Atom probe tomography can also be directly coupled with high resolution electron microscopy to resolve discrete atomic columns.
 The reason for this is that the needle shaped tips that are produced by using focused ion beam method for instance are so thin so that scanning transmission electron microscopy can resolve the atomic columns in such atom probe specimens prior to evaporation.
 Therefore atom probe tomography can be at the same region of interest directly combined with atomically resolving scanning transmission electron microscopy for resolving structural features in concert with chemical features at atomic scale.